Trust and privacy

 What happens to the file

-• This route starts with size reduction presets but still leaves output format, quality, and dimensions editable.
+• This page starts with size-reduction presets but still leaves output format, quality, and dimensions editable.

 Quick flow